SoftUni-Internal/interactive-content/EN/00-Intro-to-Angular-and-TypeScript/07-Homework.md

 We should begin by creating a parent class, that will hold all properties, shared among the different positions.

-Looking at the problem description, we see the following structure for out parent object:
+Looking at the problem description, we see the following structure for our parent object:

 [image assetsSrc="Angular-Introduction-8.png" /]